WPoets/awesome-enterprise/README.md

 ### Changelog

+##### 3.5.3.3

+* Fixed: dbconn was giving issues when using multi query
+* Fixed: changed mysqli.php file to use the dbconn service when function are directly called.

 ##### 3.5.3.2
 * Improved: added new constant TIMEZONE, that can be used to define the timezone for php execution.